athaigueperse/ada-template-website/README.md

 ## Importance of specific beer attributes
 _Does the significance of specific beer attributes in determining one’s liking of a given beer vary by country?_

-To begin this analysis, our initial step was to check the compatibility of the rating styles across the databases.
-During this process, we realized there were some differences in the rating systems of the databases as seen in the histogram plots below , which we resolved accordingly by scaling.
+After looking at how different beer styles are liked in different countries, we decided to explore how the different sensory characteristics of beers affect how much people enjoy them.
+We started by analyzing this across all countries together and then focused on different regions to see if there were any differences.

+### **Preliminary analysis**

+Before starting to implement our analysis, we verified compatibility of the rating systems for beer attributes across the two datasets.
+This enabled us to realize that taste and aroma were rated out of 5 in BeerAdvocate but out of 10 in RateBeer, as shown in the histograms below showing the distribution of attribute ratings in the 2 platforms.
+We overcame this issue by scaling.

 ![Histograms](plots/importance_of_beer_attribitus_plot_1.1.png)
 ![Histograms](plots/importance_of_beer_attribitus_plot_1.2.png)

-By looking at the histograms we also realized that the ratings in the Rate Beer were more harsh compared to the Beer Advocate and they were generally lower.Also to note the rating system of Rate Beer seemed to be more strict, only allowing 0.5 increments while the Beer Advocate ratings can be more precise

-We continued by surveying how much reviews we had from each country.
-This is shown here in the below bar plot (Countries with fewer reviwers than 50 were cut and USA is not included here as it has much more reviewers that it distrupts the homogenity of the plot).
-This plot was very important to keep in mind, while analysing the results as data amount directly affects  country specific analyses
+From the histograms, we noticed that ratings from RateBeer were generally slightly lower compared to those from BeerAdvocate.
+Additionally, the rating system on RateBeer appeared more restrictive, allowing only 0.5-point increments, whereas BeerAdvocate allowed more precise ratings with finer increments.

+We then examined the number of reviews available from each country, as shown in the bar plot below.
+Countries with fewer than 50 reviewers were excluded, and the USA was omitted from the plot due to its significantly higher number of reviewers, which would disrupt the plot’s uniformity.
+This plot was an important reference throughout our analysis, as the amount of data available directly influences the reliability and depth of country-specific insights.
+This plot confirmed that the distribution of reviewer locations was heavily skewed, with a lot of reviews from North America and certain European countries and significantly less reviews for the rest of the world.

 ![Bar_plot](plots/importance_of_beer_attribitus_plot_3.png)

-We also examined the collinearity between beer attributes and visualization of these relationships can be seen in the below heatmap.This heatmap matrix plot was created using the merged dataframe of both databases.After examining the matrix we assumed appereance might  be more unique when compared to other attributes since its correlation values were considerably moderate accross each dataset.
-High correlation numbers between the attributes (especially the aroma and taste attributes) were seen and this could have been a sign of multicolineratiy.
-Based on the insights gained from these evaluations, we developed a linear regression function equipped with utilities to detect and address collinearity issues if they arose.
+Since we planned to use attribute ratings as independent variables in a linear regression model, as explained later, we also decided to examine the collinearity between attribute ratings.
+We visualized these relationships in the heatmap below., which was created based on the data from both platforms.

 ![heatmap](plots/importance_of_beer_attribitus_plot_6.png)

+After examining the matrix, we observed that appearance appeared to be more distinct compared to other attributes, as its correlation values were notably moderate across the datasets.
+In contrast, we identified high correlation values between certain attributes, particularly aroma and taste, which suggested the potential presence of multicollinearity.
+Drawing on these insights, we developed a linear regression function with built-in utilities to detect and mitigate collinearity issues if they occurred.

-Our plan moving forward was to split the analysis into two parts: First, a global linear analysis to assess the overall importance of each attribute and then, a country-specific analysis to determine whether any deviations from the global trends could be observed.
+Our plan moving forward was to divide the analysis into two parts: first, a global linear analysis to evaluate the overall importance of each attribute in determining final beer ratings, and second, a region-specific analysis to identify any variations across geographic regions.

-### Total Linear Regression Analysis
+### **Linear regression analysis on all countries combined**
+Our linear regression model featured the following variables:
 - **Dependent variable**: Final Beer Rating
 - **Independent variables**:
    - x1= Appearance